jaelpark/JPyPlotRatio/README.md

 legendPanel | int or Dict `{legendId:panelIndex, ...}` | Index (indices) of the panel(s) where to pace the legend.
 Use dictionary if multiple legends is wanted. legendLoc | Tuple (x, y) or Dict `{legendId:(x,y), ...}` | Legend location(s) in the panel(s) legendSize | int | Legend text size.
-Default 10
+Default 10 sharex | str | sharex argument passed on to subplots() Default "col"

 Plot curves with `plot.Add(...)`.
 Input curve should be either as numpy arrays, or ROOT objects. `Add` automatically converts a TGraphErrors and TH1 object to numpy arrays and plots them.